Chaitanya-Pratap-Singh/website/content/test.md

 +++
 <!-- @format -->

-Hey, I am Chaitanya Pratap Singh, A student 👨🏻‍🎓 from India who loves Programming💻💻.
+Hey 👋🏻, I am Chaitanya Pratap Singh, A student 👨🏻‍🎓 from India who loves Programming💻💻.
 If I am not programming or learning to do so, you'll find me reading some good books or chilling with my friends.

 ![](/images/fotis-fotopoulos-6sal6aq4owi-unsplash.jpg)